StevenBlack/vocab/README.md

 ### nihilism
 Skepticism so complete that it denies there can be any objective basis for truth and, by extension, that there are no morals or values in the universe.
-A good word for a philosophy that annihilates just about every concept previously thought to exist.

 ### nirvana
 This word refers to the Buddhist belief in the release from the cycle of reincarnation that leads to the end of all desire and suffering, but it has come to be used to mean a state akin to heaven on earth.
-A birthday party with a big cake, lots of candy and ice cream, and piles of presents may be a child's idea of nirvana.

 ### niveous